CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 ### Automation

 Automation is a term for techniques, methods, systems or technologies that reduce human intervention in [tasks][] and [processes][].

+### AWS Lambda

+AWS Lambda is an event driven serverless solution from AWS.
+Instead of deploying and maintaining servers, cloud infrastructure is used to run applications.

+### Azure Functions

+Azure Functions is an event driven serverless solution from Microsoft.
+Instead of deploying and maintaining servers, cloud infrastructure is used to run applications.

 ## B